dotnet/runtime/docs/workflow/testing/using-corerun.md

 set of binaries that can work together.

-However, packing and unpacking the runtime binaries adds extra steps to the deployment process and when you are in the tight code-build-debug loop these extra steps are cumbersome.
+However, packing and unpacking the runtime binaries adds extra steps to the deployment process and when working in a tight edit-build-debug loop these extra steps become cumbersome.

-For this situation there is an alternative host to `dotnet` called `corerun` that is well suited for this.
+For this situation there is an alternative host to `dotnet` called `corerun` that is well suited.
 It does not know about NuGet at all, and has very simple rules.
 It needs to find the .NET runtime (for example, `coreclr.dll`) and additionally any class library assemblies (for example, `System.Runtime.dll`, `System.IO.dll`, etc).

 It does this using heuristics in the following order:

-1. Check if a the `--clr-path` argument is set.
+1. Check if the user passed the `--clr-path` argument.
-1. See if the `CORE_ROOT` environment variable is defined.
+1. Check if the `CORE_ROOT` environment variable is defined.
 1. Check if the .NET runtime binary is in the same directory as the `corerun` binary.

-However, the .NET runtime binary is discovered its location is defined as "Core Root".
-The Core Root directory is used to discover not only the .NET runtime binary but also all class library assemblies.
-Additional directories to be included in the set of class library assemblies can be provided using the `CORE_LIBRARIES` environment variable.
+Regardless of which method the is used to discover the .NET runtime binary, its location is defined as "Core Root".
+The Core Root directory is not only used to discover the .NET runtime binary but also all base class library assemblies.
+Additional directories can be included in the set of class library assemblies by defining the `CORE_LIBRARIES` environment variable.

 The above rules can be used in a number of ways.